Email List Management Strategies: Grow Your Email List

 This first email from Peloton welcomes the new subscriber and prompts them to engage further by taking a quiz to find the perfect instructor.
 Image Source: Peloton

-Strategies to maintain a healthy and engaged email list
+How to maintain an engaged ongoing email list

 Once you’ve built a sizable email list, the real work begins: keeping it active, accurate, and full of people who want to hear from you.
 A consistent approach to email marketing list management ensures your campaigns perform better and your subscribers stay engaged over time.